Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 - The Livery Yard – get your caffeine fix here – espresso, latte, cappuccino, macchiato – coffee lovers will want to seek this coffee shop out.
 Grab to go or stay a while and give in to your temptation of a baked treat, the banana walnut loaf is worth the calories!
 Located at 104 Downie St

 - Edison’s Cafe – this little gem is owned and operated by a husband and wife team.
 Set in a historical building, yes the famous inventor Thomas Edison lived upstairs, is still intact.
 The black and white interior looks gorgeous against the exposed red brick.
-Chic, yet comfortable- it’s a great spot for your morning coffee and yummy baked good or healthy lunch.
-Vegetarians (like me), take note, this is the place to stop at.
+Chic, yet comfortable- it’s a great spot for your morning coffee and yummy baked goods or healthy lunch.
+Vegetarians (like me), take note, this is the place to stop.
 Located at 46 Ontario St

 - Revel – for all the coffee connoisseurs, this is the place to get your freshly brewed coffee.
 Aside from the really good coffee, the interior is super cool too.
 Don’t leave without trying their almond croissant.
 Located at 37 Market Place